Te-k/pygreynoise/README.md

 ## Author and license

-Pygreynoise was started by [Tek](https://github.com/Te-k) and is published under MIT license.
+Pygreynoisev1 was started by [Tek](https://github.com/Te-k) and is published under MIT license.
 Feel free to open issues and pull requests.